innovation-plantation/jsimugate/README.md

 Drag from pin to pin to connect or disconnect a wire between them.

+Right-click a part to apply DeMorgan's theorem on it, or to switch to open collector or other technology type.

 Hold ctrl while moving selected parts to duplicate them.
 When storing a circuit, highlight what part of the circuit you want to store before storing to a file, and when you load back to the file, the current circuit will remain while the loaded circuit will be highlighted so you can move it where you want it.

-There is no panning or zooming of the display yet, so be careful to not drop parts beyond the limits of the window, or you may not see them again.
-There is also no input/out device and no ROM or method of programming ROMs yet, so if you need that capability now, use simugate instead of jsimugate, but be warned: The two will not have compatible formats for saving parts, and simugate is much slower than jsimugate for larger circuits.

-Anbother feature I hope to add is a quick method for connecting busses.
+One feature to be added is a quick method for connecting busses.
+There is also no panning or zooming of the display yet.
+There is also no input/out device and no ROM or method of programming ROMs yet.
+If you need the missing features now, you can use simugate instead of jsimugate. simugate is the puthon version of the program.
+But be warned: The two will not have compatible formats for saving parts, though they are both text formats so it should be possible to convert by hand if absolutely necessary.
+Also be aware that simugate is much slower than jsimugate for larger circuits, and the GUI is quite different.
+In essence, simugate served as a prototype for jsimugate.